polar-app/polar-app/extension/DESIGN.md

 - There should probably be a 'download' button the user can use to DL the PDF locally.

+- I think in practice this functionality is TOO HARD to implement and might be impossible.

+    1. we can't change the response from the OPTIONS response and some servers will just return a 500.

+    2. HTTP/HTTPS schemes, when mismatched, will return mix-content errors.
+I think the only way to do this could be to use the new caches API and then a stream and then stream the data into the cache but this opens up even more issues because it's difficult to implement, new, and might not work on other browsers.

 # Page Capture